 Probably no article of diet receives more abuse at the hands of the cook than eggs.
-They answer admirably as food when properly prepared, but as usually served are valueless, and the human stomach would thankfully avoid their introduction, were it possible.
-Chemical analysis of the egg shows that the white is almost pure albumen; and that the yolk is composed of albumen, fats and phos-The yellow color of the yolk is due to a peculiar oil, made up chiefly of sulphur and phosphorus, which forms nearly two-thirds by weight of the perfectly dry volk.
-If eggs are to be served in a wholesome state, it is necessary to prepare them intelligently, with a thorough knowledge of the effect of heat upon their component parts.
-In cooking eggs it must be remembered that albumen is completely coagulated below a temperature of 170 degrees.
-Fahrenheit, and any greater heat will make this substance tough, horny and indigestible.
+They answer admirably as food when properly prepared, but as usually served are valueless, and the human stomach would thankfully avoid their introduction were it possible.
+Chemical analysis of the egg shows that the white is almost pure albumen; and that the volk is composed of albumen. fats and phosphates.
+The yellow color of the yolk is due to a peculiar oil, made up chiefly of sulphur and phosphorus, which forms nearly two-thirds by weight of the perfectly dry yolk.
+If eggs are to be served in a wholesome state, it is necessary to prepare them intelligently, with a thoro knowledge of the effect of heat upon their component parts.
+In cooking eggs it must be remembered that albumen is completely coagulated below a temperature of 170 degrees Fahrenheit, and any greater heat will make this substance tough, horny and indigestible.
 Eggs, being a concentrated food, should be eaten sparingly.
 In cases of kidney troubles, gout and rheumatism, they will not be harmful provided they have been hard-boiled or poached according to instructions following.
 Eggs, hard-boiled or poached at a temperature of 212 degrees Fahrenheit, or fried, are deleterious to persons suffering from these disorders, because the albumen, having been rendered tough and indigestible, ferments easily in the stomach and forms acids that are poisonous to the system.
 Eggs should not be eaten when fried, but raw or in custards, boiled or poached, according to following methods:

-SOFT-BOILING.
+SOFT BOILING.

-This method is not as advisable as those subsequent, as the albumen is only partially coagulated and in this state is not so easily digested.
 Allow one pint of water to each egg.
-If you wish to boil six eggs, put them in a large pan; take six pints of water, put in a kettle or pan and bring to steaming point (not boiling), over the fire; pour water over the eggs and set on back portion of stove five to eight minutes.
-If the water has been the right temperature, the eggs will be ready to serve.
+If you wish to boil six eggs, take six pints of water, put in a kettle or pan and bring to boiling point; set on back portion of stove, putting in the eggs, allowing them to remain in the water for three to eight minutes.
+Promotes bowel action when eaten with fruit.

-HARD-BOILING.
+HARD BOILING.